 One of the single best things about backpacking is the freedom, the ability to be able to do what you want, when you want.
 But as strange and contradictory as it sounds, this level of freedom does require at least a little bit of planning.
 This is especially true when it comes to planning your budget.

 You may have a strong desire to get your PADI certificate and island hop around Thailand for 6 months or spoil yourself with a luxury spa hotel after a week or two trekking through the Amazon, but if your budget doesn’t stretch to it, it just isn’t going to happen.
 Planning the budget itself is pretty straightforward, and once you have it all worked out backpacking is pretty much plain sailing, if you stick to it that is.

-The problem is not everyone does.
+The problem is not every backpacker sticks to their budget.

 One of the biggest problems first time backpackers make when planning for their first trip is under budgeting, and a huge part of this is not planning for the unexpected.
 Many first time backpackers often have a budget so tight there is no wriggle room to do any of the amazing things or take part in any of the life changing or exciting experiences they will come across in their travels, and when they do blow a huge part of their budget on one of these experiences, then they are stuck.
 They end up running out of cash very, very quickly.

 I once met a young couple in Chiang Mai, Thailand.
 They were the nicest people you will ever meet and after hearing what happened I couldn’t help but feel sorry for them.
 On their first day in Bangkok they were pressured into buying a few tailored suits and scammed into paying way over the odds for them.
 They hadn’t planned on this significant expense but simply got pressured into it, and when I met them they were seriously cutting back on comforts and other things they wanted to do during their trip because of it.